marcolminc/monty/README.md

 6. 5 - nop: implement the nop opcode
 7. 6 - sub: implement the sub opcode
 8. 7 - div: implement the div opcode
+9. 8 - mul: implement the mul opcode